 Binghamton University offers an innovative master’s program in Sustainable Communities.
 This program reflects vital community needs for collaborative policies, processes and relationships.
 The lively curriculum spans several disciplines, including geography, public administration and environmental studies.
-Students can pursue a natural science/ecological perspective or a social/policy-based track.
 All students receive both theoretical and practical training focused on improving quality of life by integrating economic, social, and ecological issues and strategies.

 - MS in Sustainable Communities